Typsium/alchemist/src/elements/links.typ

   line((0, 0), (length, 0), stroke: args.at("stroke", default: ctx.config.single.stroke))
 })

-/// Draw a double line between two molecules
+/// Draw a double line between two fragments
 /// #example(```
 /// #skeletize({
-///   molecule("A")
+///   fragment("A")
 ///   double()
-///   molecule("B")
+///   fragment("B")
 /// })
 ///```)
 /// It is possible to change the color and width of the line